Do you belong to a historical dance group or school, similar to a nineteenth century dancing academy?

 described in nineteenth century sources, with no modifications allowed.
 They understand that the original dance masters continually modified and created

 dances, but they would rather be a dance teacher than a dancing master.
-OK, everyone has their own preferences in recreating historical dance.
-Each
+Everyone has their own preferences in recreating historical dance, and each

 Oddly, some people believe that today's historical dancers can be as creative as the original dancers were, improvising polka variations or mazurka